Euro zone yields drop as Fed chair signals smaller hikes ahead

 Markets are now pricing in a terminal Fed funds rates of 4.92% at the May meeting next year.
 Prior to Powell's speech, markets had been pricing in a peak in interest rates at 5.05%, according to data from Refinitiv.

-The two-year yield, which is more sensitive to changes in interest rate expectations, fell 7 bps to 2.075%.
-DE2YT=RR

-Powell's appearance on Wednesday was dovish compared to his last post-decision press conference, according to Jefferies interest rate strategist Mohit Kumar.
+Jefferies interest rate strategist Mohit Kumar said Powell's appearance on Wednesday was dovish compared to his last post-decision press conference.

 "The market had built in expectations of a hawkish Powell, and he definitely did not deliver on the hawkish side," Kumar said.